drivet/website-11ty/src/index.md

 There's actually a fair bit of content on this site:

-* a collection of [posts][3], where I publish random thoughts on a semi-regular basis
+* a collection of [posts][8], called the "stream" on this site, where I publish random thoughts on a semi-regular basis, as well as something I call a *[lifestream][3]*, which provides a calmer, more curated version.
+* My [digital garden][9], a kind of personal wiki, where I publish standalone notes and pages.
 * a [set of curated photo albums][4]
 * my [recipe collection][7]
 * various [selected pages][5] from my old sites